turbot/guardrails-samples/policy_packs/gcp/bigquery/enforce_datasets_are_not_publicly_accessible/README.md

 This policy pack can help you configure the following settings for BigQuery datasets:

-- Enforce public access to be disabled
+- Enforce public access is disabled

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_datasets_are_not_publicly_accessible/settings)**